JonmarCorpuz/SecondBrain/Google Cloud/Cloud Load Balancer.md

 Google Cloud load balancer distributes workloads across you cloud infrastructure

 * Provides a single access point to a distributed back end
-* Provides high availability (If one of the VMs in the cluster fails, the workload can be directed to the other VMs within the cluster
+* Provides high availability (If one of the VMs in the cluster fails, the workload can be directed to the other VMs within the cluster)
+* Can distribute worklads globally

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)